 For healthcare employers, personnel performing either surgical procedures on patients infected with (or potentially infected with COVID-19) or present during procedures expected to produce aerosols or secretions that are likely to be poorly controlled are only permitted to use respirators certified exclusively in accordance with standards of the People’s Republic of China and manufactured by companies that are not NIOSH approval holders when the only feasible alternative is a facemask or improvised nose/mouth cover.

-Healthcare employers may reserve NIOSH or foreign certified N95 respirators or better respirators for these healthcare personnel but must be able to provide reasonable justification for the reservation of such respirators, particularly in situations where employees performing other tasks are provided with alternate equipment.
+Healthcare employers may reserve NIOSH or foreign certified N95 respirators or better respirators for this healthcare personnel but must be able to provide reasonable justification for the reservation of such respirators, particularly in situations where employees perform other tasks are provided with alternate equipment.